 The interview covers quite a few things, but her thoughts on documenting traumatic events and death is really stayed with me — it's so timely.
 It reminded me of Kirsten Johnson's Cameraperson — a film made up of edited B-roll of previously shot documentaries including ones on Bosnia, Rwanda, and Darfur, that she had shot as a cinematographer.
 I pulled up an interview with Johnston, to help me sort through what seemed to me like parallels in their work.

 Cameraperson is a film that is considers the implications of documenting traumatic or difficult events.
 Part way through the film there is a direct discussion about this, with a professor speaking to an audience about the use of images of death — images from Syria — in the news media.
-He argues that it's ultimately immoral to do this since the dead have no agency. (tbh I might be mis-remembering, since I saw the film a year ago, but this is how I remember that scene).
+He argues that it's ultimately immoral to do this since the dead have no agency.

 Cameraperson delicately considers the cost of witnessing violence, and what documenting trauma and its aftermath brings to a community (or takes from it).
 Over the course of the film she interviews people who have survived war, as well as the people who record their experiences, a task which can also be traumatic.
-I think of a photojournalist I met when I was a child who had documented the Khmer Rouge (I know he was represented in the Killing Fields but I don't know which 'character' he was) and had later moved to Thailand, where we stayed in the same small hotel.
-His walls were covered in his own black-and-white photographs of the war, which were (obviously) incredibly devastating.
+I think of a photojournalist I met when I was a child who had documented the Khmer Rouge (I know he was represented in the Killing Fields but I don't remember his name) and had later moved to Thailand, where we stayed in the same small hotel.
+His walls were covered in his own black-and-white photographs of the war, which were obviously incredibly devastating.
 He would sit on the sill of an open window in the hotel and place pieces of sticky tape onto the ants which came in and out of the hotel.
 He would also stick these pieces of tape onto his wall.
 Nobody bothered him.
 He didn't speak very much.
 I hope he eventually recovered to some degree, but I don't know what happened to him.
 I always think of him when I see reporting from Syria or Iraq, so lately a lot.
 His work had really cost him.

 What really struck me about the film is seeing people with experience like this in their everyday lives.
 Sometimes reliving the past, but other times just doing chores or hanging out.